Essay Three in our Series A History of the Hero's Journey

 Aristotle witnessed performances of this kind.
 He watched the chorus and the audience both, and he came away asking a question that no one before him had thought to press with philosophical precision: not what the tragedy meant, not whether its depiction of the gods was morally acceptable, not even whether it was beautiful — but why this particular shape of events, this particular sequence from stability through catastrophe to recognition, produced the effect it produced.
 Why did watching a great man destroyed feel, against all reasonable expectation, like a form of completion?

 The series has established, in the two preceding essays, that the pattern Aristotle is watching was already ancient before Sophocles staged it.
 Van Gennep's tripartite structure — separation, liminal ordeal, reintegration — maps onto ritual practices that predate Greek drama by millennia; the journey-shape was encoded in initiation rites before anyone thought to put it on a stage.
 What Aristotle adds is something no initiation rite required: a systematic philosophical account of why the pattern works and what it does to the people who witness it.
 Plato, from an opposite and initially hostile direction, will add something further: the claim that the journey is not merely a narrative structure that satisfies some deep human appetite, but a description of the soul's actual metaphysical condition.
-Between them, they hand the tradition its first analytical vocabulary — one that will still be doing work, mostly unacknowledged, when Joseph Campbell assembles his synthesis twenty-three centuries later.
+A third account, given by a figure Plato places at the center of his most philosophically ambitious dialogue, will organize transformation around neither dramatic necessity nor the soul's metaphysical map, but around desire — the lover's progressive recognition that what they want exceeds what any particular object can provide.
+And alongside all three, from the same cultural moment and the same island civilization, a lyric poet will record experience that none of these frameworks fully contains.
+Between them, these four figures hand the tradition its first analytical vocabulary for structured transformation — one that will still be doing work, mostly unacknowledged, when Joseph Campbell assembles his synthesis twenty-three centuries later.

 Aristotle was not, by temperament or by method, a man interested in what things meant before he had established what they were.
 His approach to drama is consistent with his approach to everything else — the natural world, the constitutions of Greek city-states, the behavior of bees, the proper structure of a political argument.
 Observe first.
 Categorize with precision.
 Then, and only then, ask what the underlying principle might be.
 The Poetics, probably composed in the mid-fourth century BCE and most likely surviving in the form of lecture notes rather than a finished treatise, is philosophy doing what Aristotle most characteristically does: taking something that exists and working out, from first principles, why it is the way it is.